-With regard to discriminatory actions not foreseen by the GLL, the general rules will be applicable, and each case must be carefully examined to anticipate difficulties related to burden of proof and the damages that may be demanded and acknowledged by the court or other settling mechanism.
+With regard to discriminatory actions not set forth by the GLL, the general rules will be applicable, and each case must be carefully examined to anticipate difficulties related to burden of proof and the damages that may be demanded and acknowledged by the court or other settling mechanism.

-9. Dispute Resolution
+9. DISPUTE RESOLUTION